-The Company being a corporate citizen undertook numbers of welfare activities in its franchise area i.e. established a school up to secondary level, holding of medical camps on interval basis, financial assistance to deserving villagers, providing fertilizer to growers, supply of free ration and medical assistance to needy persons.
-Schooling facility is available to all children living in the surrounding areas of the mill in addition to the children of the employees.
-The Company also provides medical facilities to its employees and availed medical coverage scheme from a leading medical takaful company.
+The Company being a corporate citizen has a proven record of its strong commitment for improvement of society and the communities in which it operates.
+The Company undertook numbers of welfare activities in its franchise area i.e. established a school up to secondary level, holding of medical camps on interval basis, financial assistance to deserving villagers, providing fertilizer to growers, supply of free ration and medical assistance to needy persons.